A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Gustavus Adolphus had lived?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Generals thread.
+Alternate Historian and 1 other(s) like this article.

 In 1632,on this day Gustavus the Great led a glorious charge at the defining moment of the Swedish Protestant Union's victory at Lützen.